 Processors

 Processors in Imply Lumi perform the work in pipelines to transform events.
 A processor can perform actions such as transforming and mapping attributes or deleting attributes.
-The input for a processor may be the event message, an event attribute, or a static value.
+Depending on its type, the input for the processor may be the event message, incoming event metadata, or a static value.
 The processor output is a user attribute on the event.

 To learn about creating pipelines, see Transform events with pipelines.